-Viral respiratory illnesses include colds, the flu, and RSV.
+Viral respiratory illnesses include colds, the flu, and RSV (respiratory syncytial virus).
 Treatment will focus on relieving your child’s symptoms and ensuring that the infection does not get worse.
 Antibiotics are not effective against viruses.
-Always consult with a health care provider if your child has trouble breathing.
+Always see your child’s healthcare provider if your child has trouble breathing.

 Make sure your child gets plenty of rest.

-Keep your infant’s nose clear, using a rubber bulb suction device to remove mucus as needed.
-Avoid over-aggressively suctioning as this may cause more swelling and discomfort.
+Keep your infant’s nose clear.
+Use a rubber bulb suction device to remove mucus as needed.
+Don't be aggressive when suctioning.
+This may cause more swelling and discomfort.

 Run a cool-mist humidifier or vaporizer in your child’s room to keep the air moist and nasal passages clear.

-Treat your child’s fever with acetaminophen (Children’s Tylenol).
-In infants 6 months or older, you may use ibuprofen (Children’s Motrin) instead to help reduce the fever.
-(Never give aspirin to a child under age 18.
-It could cause a rare but serious condition called Reye’s syndrome.)
+Treat your child’s fever with acetaminophen.
+In infants 6 months or older, you may use ibuprofen instead to help reduce the fever.
+Never give aspirin to a child under age 18.
+It could cause a rare but serious condition called Reye syndrome.

 Most children get over colds and flu on their own in time, with rest and care from you.
-If your child shows any of the following signs, he or she may need a health care provider's attention.
-Call the doctor if your child:
+Call your child's healthcare provider if your child:

 Has a fever of 100.4°F (38°C) in a baby younger than 3 months

-Has nausea or vomiting; can’t keep even small amounts of liquid down.
+Has nausea or vomiting, or can’t keep even small amounts of liquid down